-1.1 The application is for a substantial employment generating development on land west of Lancashire Business Park which is allocated under Local Plan Policy E1 as Employment Site (g).
+- 1.1 The application is for a substantial employment generating development on land west of Lancashire Business Park which is allocated under Local Plan Policy E1 as Employment Site (g).
 The application is for the Reserved Matters of Scale, Layout Appearance and Landscaping for a 51,793.40 sq m building (Use Class B8) with ancillary office space and associated works.
-Outline approval 07/2020/00781/OUT was granted in January 2021 which established the principle of development of this site together with its access.

-1.2 A large number of objections have been received to this Reserved Matters application with the main points being the size and scale of the development; noise; pollution; impact on wildlife; and flooding.
+Outline approval 07/2020/00781/OUT was granted in January 2021 which established the principle of development of this site together with its access. - 1.2 A large number of objections were initially received to this Reserved Matters application, with the main points being the size and scale of the development; noise and light pollution; impact on wildlife; and flooding.
 The points of objection are summarised in the Summary of Publicity section of this report and covered in the body of the report.

-1.3 Many comments relate to the access road and the potential for noise and light pollution from vehicles.
-However, as indicated above, mean of access was agreed as part of the outline approval.
-The applicant has however provided some additional screening in the form of acoustic fencing along part of the access road and the car park.

-1.4 Statutory Consultees have provided bespoke responses and, although initially concerns were raised in respect of noise, air quality, foul drainage and the surface water drainage strategy, these matters have been subject to further discussions.
-Environmental Health have advised they now are reasonably satisfied with the air quality mitigation measures and noise concerns have been largely addressed through additional acoustic measures; United Utilities have provided helpful advice for the detail design process for the foul drainage for Phase 2 of the development; and the Environment Agency are continuing to review the hydraulic modelling for the surface water drainage strategy in relation to conditions imposed on the outline approval.
+Additional point were raised at the planning committee meeting including air pollution, particularly in respect of the effects on dispersion from the adjacent Global Renewables site and the impact on resident's TV signals/digital and communication services - 1.3 A number of comments related to the access road and the potential for noise and light pollution from vehicles.
+It must be recognised that the mean of access was agreed as part of the outline approval.
+However, the applicant has provided some additional screening in the form of acoustic fencing along part of the access road and the car park. - 1.4 Statutory Consultees provided bespoke responses and, although initially concerns were raised in respect of noise, air quality, foul drainage and the surface water drainage strategy, these matters were subject to further discussions between the relevant consultees and the applicant. - 1.5 Environmental Health advised the were reasonably satisfied with the air quality mitigation measures and the noise concerns had been largely addressed through additional acoustic measures; United Utilities provided helpful advice for the detail design process for the foul drainage for Phase 2 of the development; and the Environment Agency have no objection, but subject to receipt of their formal response, the decision be delegated. - 1.6 Following the deferral and submission of amended plans, Environmental Health confirmed that they have no concerns in respect of noise or the impact of the building on dispersion from the stacks at Global Renewables.
+In respect of the indicative lighting assessment, there are additional assessments/results required but as this is covered by condition 20 of the outline approval, and the final lighting design strategy will need to be submitted as a separate process to discharge that condition.